 What are the benefits of invoice factoring?

-Invoice factoring will not only improve your cash inflow and provides you with continuous working capital by releasing up to 90% of your invoices’ value in as little as 24 hours but there are also hidden benefits that can be cited as follows:
+Invoice factoring will not only improve your cash inflow.
+Instead, this provides you with continuous working capital by releasing up to 90% of your invoices’ value.
+The release of your cash can be in as little as 24 hours.
+Aside from that, there are also hidden benefits that can be cited as follows:

 - Represents an inclusive protection against bankruptcy,